Fergus offers further advice on choosing an epitaph, with over 200 more examples from poetry, literature and lyrics.

 And let light perpetual shine upon them.

 Following this advice, there is a list of over 200 beautiful epitaph ideas and headstone quotes.
-You can also find links to further lists of epitaphs at the end of the post.

 An epitaph is defined in the Oxford English dictionary as a phrase or form of words written in memory of a person who has died, especially as an inscription on a tombstone.
 The word derives from the Greek ephitaphios ‘over or at a tomb’, from epi ‘upon’ + taphos ‘tomb’ and originates with Greek practice of delivery funeral orations.